pollylang/aqtrends/README.md

 How to use aqtrends
 -------------------

-1. Identify the impact of differences in time series duration and potential biases on the long term trend.
+1. Identify the effect of potential biases on the long term trend.
     -   Use `average_trends` to compare the average trends of all time series with the average trend for the long term time series only (i.e. time series with equal duration).
 Also returns average trends of individual sites which can be examined and compared to the average trend to identify biases.
     -   Use `site_flux_bias` to visualise the bias due to differences in pollutant concentration between time series that are starting and time series that are ending as a function of time.
-    -   Use `rolling_trends` to compare rolling trends in pollutant concentration with the average trend to identify biases in the monitoring network.
+    -   Use `rolling_trends` to compare rolling trends in pollutant concentration with the average trend.
 2. Remove the effect of variable time series length and bias on the long term trend
-    -   Use `rolling_change_trend` to compute the rolling change trend, which approximates the true trend in pollutant concentration.
+    -   Use `rolling_change_trend` to compute the rolling change trend, which represents the true trend in pollutant concentration.

 Example
 -------

-The `aqtrends` functions are demonstrated by a trend analysis of NO<sub>x</sub> concentrations at 121 roadside monitoring sites in London between 2000-2017.
+The `aqtrends` functions are demonstrated below by a trend analysis of NO<sub>x</sub> concentrations at 121 roadside monitoring sites in London between 2000-2017.
 During this period, 9 monitoring sites were constantly open over the duration (long term sites).
 The data were sourced from [the Automatic Urban and Rural Network](https://uk-air.defra.gov.uk/networks/network-info?view=aurn), [the London Air Quality Network](https://www.londonair.org.uk/LondonAir/Default.aspx) and [Air Quality England](http://www.airqualityengland.co.uk/).

 The differences between the average trend (left) and the long term trend (right) in NO<sub>x</sub>, plotted using the `average_trends` function, suggest a biasing effect may be influencing the average trend.